MPA Alum Recognized for Extraordinary Career

 Sheffield directed the final part of her message to the MPA students in attendance.
 She advised the students that they might not realize at first what purpose they are being prepared for.
 “I had a statement, attributed to well-known anthropologist Margaret Mead, posted in my office for 20 years,” she said.
 “The statement read, ‘Never doubt that a small group of committed citizens can change the world, indeed, that is all that ever has.’

 “I am confident you will change the world, and I am excited for you to have moments in your life’s work where you can say, ‘Oh, who knows but I was put here for such a time as this,’” she added.

-The N. Dale Wright Outstanding Alumni award is named after N. Dale Wright, who served as the director of the BYU Marriott MPA program for thirteen years.
+The N. Dale Wright Outstanding Alumni Award is named after N. Dale Wright, who served as the director of the BYU Marriott MPA program for 13 years.
 “Dale exemplifies the qualifications of leadership and service in his own life,” says Lori Wadsworth, the MPA program director.
 “He was an incredible mentor and friend to students and was known for reaching out and connecting with them individually.
 Receiving this award is a high honor for our alumni.”